homemadearcade/zero/todo/1_BACKLOG_FEATURES.md

-ROLE COLOR
-  Have this update the cobrowsing color

-SPRITE EDITOR
-  Flip sides Horizontal/Vertical in sprite editor

 BOUNDARIES UPDATE
   Change boundaries through the stage zone instead of stage zone being determined by the boundaries Boundary size increase by a few blocks option